Tax Troubles? We've Got You Covered!

 January - March 15th June

-Examples of TDS on professional and technical services
+Examples of TDS on professional fees and technical services

-• Consultancy fees: When a company or individual pays a consultant for providing professional advice or services, TDS is applicable.
+• Consultancy fees: TDS is applicable when a company or individual pays a consultant for professional advice or services.
 For example, a marketing consultant, legal consultant, or financial consultant may receive payments that are subject to TDS.

 • Legal fees: Any payment made to lawyers or law firms for legal services provided is subject to TDS.
 This includes fees for legal advice, drafting agreements, representing in court, etc.